bglusman/Outlaw/README.md

 ### Syntax for rule creation:

-Some examples are include in the .outlawed.example file for reference:
+Some examples are included in the .outlawed.example file for reference:

       outlaw "@@",                          "Class variables are evil"